MayJuun/design_system/README.md

 ### Docs & API

-Here is an example calling a small sized button with prefix and suffix Icons and stlying the text with a standard mayjuun typography.
+Here is an example calling a small sized button with prefix and suffix Icons and styling the text with a standard mayjuun typography.

 ```dart
 @override